hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 The written result is parsed again and compared semantically with the assembled entity.
-It is then serialized again and must produce byte-identical canonical YAML.
+It is then serialized again and must produce byte-identical YAML.
 This round trip is part of validation.

 ## Configuration assembler SPI